vtex-apps/modal/README.md

 #### CSS Namespaces

-Below, we describe the namespaces that are defined in the product-summary.
+Below, we describe the namespaces that are defined in the modal.

 | Token name                 | Component                                                                                                                                                                                                                                                                                                                                                                     | Description                                                   |
 | -------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------- |